-- With some exceptions, a police officer is required to issue to and serve upon a person an appearance ticket and release him or her from custody if he or she is arrested without a warrant for a misdemeanor or ordinance violation that has a maximum penalty of one year in jail or a criminal fine, or both.
+- With some exceptions, a police officer is required to issue to and serve upon a person an appearance ticket and release them from custody if they are arrested without a warrant for a misdemeanor or ordinance violation that has a maximum penalty of one year in jail or a criminal fine, or both.
 An appearance ticket cannot be issued for a person arrested for a serious misdemeanor.
 (MCL 764.9c) - There is a rebuttable presumption that a court must sentence an individual convicted of a misdemeanor with a fine, community service, or other nonjail or nonprobation sentence.
 This presumption does not apply to a person convicted of a serious misdemeanor.
 (MCL 769.5)